Healthy Lemon Zucchini Muffins

-I’ve made zucchini muffins and bread for years.
-I’ve made it with nuts, with chocolate chips, double chocolate with cocoa powder and chocolate chips.
-I’ve made bundts, loafs, mini muffins and even brownies.
-I’ve made these zucchini baked goods super healthy with almond flour, with flax meal, Greek yogurt or applesauce.
+I’ve made zucchini muffins and bread for years, in a variety of ways — with nuts, with chocolate chips, double chocolate with cocoa powder and chocolate chips.
+I have made bundts, loafs, mini muffins and even brownies.
+And sometimes my zucchini baked goods are super healthy, made with almond flour, with flax meal, Greek yogurt or applesauce.
 But it wasn’t until recently that I decided to add lemon.

 Lately I crave everything springy, probably because the signs of spring are few and far between.
 While it’s warmer than winter, it’s still quite cold, unfortunately cold enough to even snow.
 And while I love snowy weather — in the winter — in the spring I’m looking forward to wearing something other than snow boots.

 Foods flavored with lemon bring that springtime feeling indoors.
 So, I purchased a bag of lemons and started cooking.
 Additionally, I have been really interested in incorporating lemon extract in baked goods.
 Awhile back I bought a set of almond and lemon extract at Costco, and while I have no problem incorporating almond extract (Yum!)
 I’ve had more difficulty with the lemon.
 Most recipes call for lemon juice or zest as opposed to extract.
 So I did some research.
 I found that lemon extract gives a stronger lemon flavor without the added tartness.
 Similar to lemon zest.

 I decided to give lemon extract a try and add it to zucchini muffins.
 Cause well, zucchini muffins are absolutely delicious and I figured lemon/zucchini might just be a tasty combo.
 For this recipe I chose to go with mostly lemon extract and a little zest, I thought the zest would just brighten things up a bit.